 Although "Shamrock" had not sunk, the cabin had been severely damaged by the steel-strengthened beam directly above it.
 As the flood waters receded, stock was taken of the damage, and it is testament to the original builders that the damage was much less than first thought.

-Extensive repair work was undertaken by Roger Mallinson, Colin Henwood who sourced the Burmese teak with a comparable grain structure to match the existing timbers with David Harding who transported the wood and Kevin Halcrow of Lakeland Wooden Boats who's knowledge was invaluable.
-"Shamrock" has now been rebuilt as near as possible to its pre-disaster state, with a few hidden modifications allowing for modern materials to be used more effectively.
+Extensive repair work was undertaken by Roger Mallinson.
+Burmese teak with a comparable grain structure to match the existing timbers was sourced by Colin Henwood and donated and transported by David Harding.
+Roger was assisted by Kevin Halcrow of Lakeland Wooden Boats, whose knowledge was invaluable.
+"Shamrock" has now been rebuilt as near as possible to her pre-disaster state, with a few hidden modifications allowing for modern materials to be used more effectively.

 All of these events have demonstrated the vulnerability of our historic launches.

 “Shamrock” is not only registered with the National Historic Ships Register, but is also a member of the National Historic Fleet.
 As Roger Mallinson is – like Shamrock herself - not getting any younger and the potential loss of such a vessel had alerted many people to the risks of losing such boats permanently.
 For Shamrock at least the time had come for longer term planning.
 Following discussions with the late Martyn Heighton (Director of the National Historic Ships Register) it was decided that the best way forward was to set up a Trust to take over the ownership of “Shamrock” and to provide a sound basis for her future preservation and operation.